The views expressed by the host on this show, documented to be almost always right, 99.3% of the time.

 Thank you very much.

-Um, this NFL thing this week is is is really served as a distraction from a much more important issue, and that's that's the tragedy that is the Michigan economy.
+This NFL thing this week has really served as a distraction from a much more important issue, and that's the tragedy that is the Michigan economy.

-I I I think you should set aside a time next week to have a uh an hour, maybe two hours for only Michigan callers to call in and just like Jennifer Granholm sat around for hours and hours and listened to uh laid off workers uh air their grievances to her, and she felt like she had done something.
+And just like Jennifer Granholm sat around for hours and hours and listened to laid-off workers air their grievances to her, and she felt like she had done something.

 Okay, let me tell you something.